How to Write a Show Stop Procedure for Outdoor Events

 When Do You Need One?

-If your event includes open-air spaces, streets, roving performers, or installations spread across a wide area, you need a show stop plan.
+If your event includes open-air spaces, streets, roving performers, or installations spread across a wide area, you might have the challenge of physical distance against you.

 Especially if: